Screen dimensionsPixel densityDesk fitReal monitor specs

 The minimum useful record is display size, aspect ratio, resolution, refresh rate, panel type, curve, physical width, physical height, body depth, stand depth, VESA pattern, weight, source URLs, and retailer links.

-That creates better product pages, better preset pickers, and stronger affiliate surfaces than generic screen math alone.
+That creates better product pages, better preset pickers, and more useful product comparisons than generic screen math alone.